hessoWebDev/hessoWebDevGame/README.md

 ## Gameplay

 - **Controls**: Players can walk and jump.
-- **Progression**: As players pass certain points in the level, they acquire checkpoints where they will respawn if they die.
 - **Hazards**: If the astronaut touches an enemy or dangerous object or falls into the void, they lose a life.
 - **Victory**: Reaching the end of a level on the designated machine allows the player to advance.
 - **Combat**: Enemies can be defeated by jumping on them.